mqamar1/project2/README.md

-# BBAM
+#    :scroll: BBAM :scroll:

 #Project two

 ##  A free online diary and personal journal focused on privacy.
 Easily keep a secret diary or a private journal of notes and ideas securely on the web or Share it with Friends on the Public page to find like mineded individlas.
-Social Media Journal :EMOJICODE:Social Media
+Social Media Journal
 #Key Features
 ##Public Space
 ##Private Space